flajann2/crystalball/README.md

 as "weapons" to beat up on each other.
 Lawyers get fat, the winning corps make more money, and little guys get crushed if they get caught up in the fracas.
 I am all for innovation and the FREEDOM to use it, regardless of any "prior art" Scheiße.
-And now that I have experienced and been a part of the patent wars, I am even more so.
+And now that I have experienced and have been a part of the patent wars, I am even more so.

 Fortunately, the chances little guys will be impacted is minimal.
-Today's world of GUIs and UI/UX has gone to a entirely new level that was only a dream 16 years ago.
+Today's world of GUIs and UI/UX has gone to a entirely new level that was only a dream 17 years ago.
 If I were doing this interface today, I'd do it differently, and for mobiles and the web using HTML5 and Javascript with one or more frameworks.
-The animation would be much more fluid and not as rigid as this 16-year-old relic is.
+The animation would be much more fluid and not as rigid as this 17-year-old relic is.